Main Barriers to Education

 Of the issues confronting Mali’s education sector, poverty, child labour, harsh environmental conditions, political unrest and gender discrimination figure prominently.
 In addition, nomadic populations, the perceived irrelevance of education, and severe shortages of schools and trained teachers, particularly in rural areas, create formidable access barriers.

-To breakdown such barriers, EAC has partnered with buildOn and Plan International.
-Specific project interventions include: community and parental engagement through outreach and training; the construction of 112 new schools; accelerated-learning programmes through the Speed Schools model; teacher training; and capacity-building initiatives to improve education governance.
+To breakdown such barriers, EAC has partnered with buildOn, Education Development Center (EDC) Handicap International, Plan and UNICEF.
+Specific project interventions include: parental engagement through outreach and training; the construction of 112 new schools; mobile schools for nomadic/migrating populations; accelerated-learning programmes through the Speed Schools model; teacher training; and capacity-building initiatives to improve education governance.